oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 ## Example 4: Creating a Simple PDF -- Test working of Create pdf tool

-This is to demonstrate use of  non-database tools and later test how the agent can use some or all the tools available to get to the solution.
+This is to demonstrate how agent can interact with 3rd party tools.
+And test how the agent can call the tools available to get to the solution.

 ```python
 # Run this cell to test